iamparmjeetmishra/TS/readme.md

 ### 24 Generics
 In TS, generics allow you to create reusable components that cna work with a variety of types.
 Generics make it possible for you to define function, classes, and interfaces that can work with different data types without having to duplicate code.

+### 25 Type Narrowing
+Type Narrowing is the process of refining a variable's type within a conditional block of code.
+This allows you to write more precise and type-safe code.

+TS Provides several mechanisms for narrowing types
+- 1) Type guards
+- 2) The instance of operator
+- 3) Intersection types

+Type guards
+- Type Guard are mechanisms that help TS understand and narrow down the types more precisely.
+One common type guard is the typeof operator